- Home

 Course cost: £150 for Reading Borough Council residents (£200 for others).

-This introductory course is currently being delivered virtually, both sessions must be attended.
+This introductory course is currently being delivered in person and all three sessions must be attended.
 There are no assignments, only what you need to prepare for your registration visit from Ofsted.

 This course prepares learners in setting up and establishing a childminding business and is run by qualified tutors experienced in childminding and early years practice.